6 Untranslatable Tagalog Words Explained

 Untranslatable Tagalog words are one aspect of the Filipino language that never fail to create questions.
 This is because they don't have an exact English translation, making it a bit challenging for native speakers to explain their meaning to non-native speakers.
 Something that never fails to be a challenge when learning a language are these untranslatable Filipino words.

+Have you ever heard basta in Tagalog and wondered what the word means?
 The word when said by itself means the speaker doesn't want to be bothered with questions, or wants one to do what they say without asking any questions in response.
 Say basta if you don't want to explain why you did what you did, or why you came up with such decision or plan.
 Basta.

 Partnered with the pronoun ikaw (you), the meaning changes.